 During peak asparagus season, look for local asparagus at a farm or supermarket.
 It's much fresher, usually less expensive, and tastes better than any asparagus that’s been picked miles away and shipped to the store.

-How to clean & prepare fresh asparagus for cooking
+How to clean and prepare fresh asparagus for cooking

-To clean asparagus, place it in a colander and run it under cold water for a minute or two to rinse off the fine grit, and then pat it dry.
+It’s simple to clean asparagus!
+Start by placing the asparagus in a colander and rinsing the spears under cold running water to remove any debris and fine grit.
+Then pat it dry with a towel.
 This should be enough to remove the grit from the asparagus.
-If the asparagus is dirty or has dirt stuck to it, use your fingers to gently scrub it off.
+If the asparagus is dirty or has dirt stuck, use your fingers to scrub it off gently.

 Once the asparagus is clean, one of the easiest ways to remove the tough ends of the asparagus stalks is to snap them off by bending the spear at the bottom portion.
-It will snap exactly where it should.
-The asparagus will naturally break where the stem becomes tough and woody.
+It will snap exactly where it should at its breaking point; where the stem becomes tough and woody.

 How to store fresh asparagus

-Store asparagus that's been trimmed in a mason jar or large glass with an inch of cold water at the bottom to cover the ends.
+Trimmed asparagus can be stored in a mason jar or large glass with an inch of cold water at the bottom to cover the ends.
+It will last this way in the refrigerator for three to five days, depending on how fresh it was when you bought it.

 If you don't have room in your refrigerator for a jar or glass, you can also wrap a damp paper towel around the trimmed bottoms of the asparagus and store them in your crisper drawer.